EQF/MQF Level 4 Award in Dementia Care

 Mode of Training

 This Award is delivered through interactive lectures with an emphasis on group activities.
-Case studies and best practices are discussed throughout the programme
+Case studies and best practices are discussed throughout the programme.

 Assessment

-Assignment and case study.
+Assignments and case studies.

 Awarding Body